GVSRohita/Project_Pam/README.md

 - You can also find extra information about the place you would like to visit in the _Relavant Wikipedia links_ provided
 - You can visit my Map on any handy device available near you, be it _laptop, iPad_ or _Mobile_

+### My additions to the map:
+You can add your own locations to the map by following the following steps:
+- To add your own locations click the `The Fun part!Click here to add your locations` button
+- Then you can see the input boxes to enter the Address, Name and Category of the location
+- In the first box fill in the complete details along with street and city
+- The second box takes only the name of the location
+- You can also fill in the category in which this location falls in the drop box provided
+- Then `Click` the button to see your added location on my map

 #### Sources that helped me build my map:
 - [Google Maps API] (https://developers.google.com/maps/documentation/)
 - [Knockout JS] (http://knockoutjs.com/)